bjeanes/modbus-mqtt/README.md

 It is early days, but the plan is:

-* Support custom Modbus protocols (Sungrow WiNet-S has been implemented)
+* Support custom Modbus transports (Sungrow WiNet-S has been implemented)
 * Support _setting_ holding registers over MQTT
 * Support optional auto-configuration of Home Assistant entities, including using [MQTT Number](https://www.home-assistant.io/integrations/number.mqtt/) et al for holding registers, to allow setting the value.